-Definition of User Experience - User Experience (UX) is an all-encompassing term, which refers to every tactile and emotional engagement a user has with a product.
+User experience (UX) is an all-encompassing term, which refers to every tactile and emotional engagement a user has with a product.
 This could be how easy an app is to use, how readily a website is navigated, how intuitive or ergonomic a device is to handle, or how these experiences make the user feel.

-Bad User Experience, on the other hand, can be frustrating, confusing and lead to mistakes being made.
+On the other hand, a bad user experience can be frustrating, confusing and lead to mistakes being made.
 Disappointing UX can cost you a user, who’ll simply move to a competitor product as a result.

 For example, if you’ve ever booked a flight with a low-cost airline, you’ll likely have experienced the hair-pulling nature of lazy UX.
 Not only are the prices typically shown on the browsing screen significantly inflated once you click through to pay — withholding taxes, fees and surcharges is a nasty UX trick — but what follows are several pages of ‘optional’ add-ons, such as cabin baggage, carry-on baggage, in-flight entertainment, meals, car rental, travel insurance.
 The pages go on and on until you are blue in the face.